 Meanwhile, here’s an example I’ve sourced from a mobile search:

-Where do Local Search Ads appear?
+Where do Local Services Ads appear?

 The user is presented with three ads on desktop and two ads on mobile.
 At the bottom of the ad unit, the user can click or tap to view additional ads for businesses.